Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Experiment

 \subsection{Experimental Details}

-All experiments are conducted on a single server with 4$\times$ A100-80GB GPUs.We evaluate \textsc{LiRA} on three families of tasks to assess generality: (i) retrieval, measured by \(\mathrm{nDCG}@10\); (ii) sentence ranking, measured by Pearson correlation; and (iii) reading comprehension and mathematical reasoning, both measured by accuracy.For retrieval and sentence ranking we use Qwen3-Embedding-8B as the backbone encoder.
-For reading comprehension and mathematical reasoning we use Qwen3-4B as the backbone model.
-Model choices, full hyperparameters and additional implementation details are reported in the ~\ref{app:exp_details}.
-Each experiment was repeated 10 times, and we report the average as the final result.
+All experiments are conducted on a single server with 4$\times$ A100-80GB GPUs.
+We evaluate LiRA on three families of tasks to assess generality: (i) retrieval, measured by \(\mathrm{nDCG}@10\); (ii) sentence ranking, measured by Pearson correlation; and (iii) reading comprehension and mathematical reasoning, both measured by accuracy.
+For retrieval and sentence ranking we use Qwen3-Embedding-8B as the backbone encoder.
+For reading comprehension and mathematical reasoning we use Qwen3-8B as the backbone model.
+Following Sec.~\ref{lem:downstream}, we prefer backbones with a smaller Lipschitz constant $L$ to tighten error propagation; we thus select a comparatively more stable LLM as the backbone (see Appendix~\ref{def:app-data-local-lip} and Table~\ref{tab:local-L-percent}).
+Model choices, full hyperparameters and additional implementation details are reported in Appendix~\ref{app:exp_details} and~\ref{app:model_details}, including Arca translation selection strategy (\ref{app:arca_selections}), prompt engineering (\ref{app:prompt_engineer}) and bad case analysis (\ref{app:bad_case_analysis}).
+As discussed in~\ref{app:w2_efficiency}, we analyze training and inference efficiency in detail.
+Despite adding parameters, our method incurs no noticeable increase in wall-clock training or inference time.

-Due to potential discrepancies in pretraining data, we ensured fairness by fine-tuning all models used in our experiments (including Qwen3) on each dataset with identical training hyperparameters before evaluation.
-Interestingly, we observed that fine-tuning Qwen3 brought no significant gains on existing public datasets, except for our newly introduced LazRetrieval dataset.
+Due to potential discrepancies in pretraining data, we ensured fairness by fine-tuning all models used in our experiments on each dataset with identical training hyperparameters before evaluation.
+Interestingly, we observed that fine-tuning Qwen3 brought no gains on existing public datasets.
 This phenomenon may be attributed to Qwen3 having already seen portions of these public datasets during its pretraining phase.
+For the critic, the weights are set to $\alpha, \beta, \gamma, \delta = 0.4, 0.4, 0.3, 1.0$.

+We instantiate LiRA at three parameter scales.
+LiRA-Base uses three lightweight MT models—OPUS-MT, m2m100-418M, and nllb-200-600M—together with Qwen3-1.7B, which also serves as the critic.
+LiRA-Large upgrades the translator set to Qwen3-1.7B, DeepSeek-R1-Distill-Qwen-1.5B, and Llama3.2-1B-Instruct, with Qwen3-1.7B again acting as the critic model.
+Finally, LiRA-Max employs three large LLMs—Qwen3-32B, DeepSeek-R1-Distill-Qwen-32B, and Gemma-2-27B—where Qwen3-32B is used as the critic.
+See \ref{app:about_model} for more detailed information.

+Our analysis predicts that two noise can be amplified by the backbone's local sensitivity (captured by a local Lipschitz-type factor).
+We estimate $L_{\text{emp}}(\delta)$ for Qwen3-Embedding backbones (~\ref{tab:local-L-percent}) and observe that larger models are consistently more stable.
+This stability ranking matches the retrieval trend on LazRetrieval (~\ref{def:app-data-local-lip}): performance increases from Qwen3-E-0.6B$\rightarrow$4B$\rightarrow$8B, and LiRA built on more stable backbones yields larger gains (LiRA-Large on 4B/8B $>$ on 0.6B; LiRA-Max further improves the average).
+Overall, Table~\ref{tab:local-L-percent}--\ref{def:app-data-local-lip} provide empirical evidence that reducing local sensitivity mitigates error amplification and improves downstream retrieval.